hyprwm/hyprland-wiki/content/nvidia/_index.md

 ### Early KMS, modeset and fbdev

-As of Nvidia driver version 570.86.16, `fbdev` has now been enabled by default when `modeset` is also enabled.
+As of NVIDIA driver version 570.86.16, `fbdev` has now been enabled by default when `modeset` is also enabled.
 Therefore we simply need to enable `modeset`.

 To enable it, create and edit `/etc/modprobe.d/nvidia.conf`, and add this line